 A visit to Yale University, one of the best in the US and the world, is considered quite a pilgrimage to travelers to New Haven.
 But more than that, New Haven offers various landmarks that characteristically adds to the appeal of its planned nature, with both the Green and the Amistad Memorial standing out as among the must-visits.

 5. White Mountains (New Hampshire)

-Head towards New Hampshire and enjoy a full-fledged New England summer experience in White Mountains.
+Head towards New Hampshire and enjoy a full-fledged New England summer experience in the White Mountains.
 Filled with excellent hiking, fishing, and camping amenities, White Mountains serves as a true haven for the ultimate nature lover, making it a brilliant choice for your New England road trip plans.

-White Mountains encompasses huge swathes of highlands that comprise of rushing rivers, steep hiking trails, and lengthy wooden walkways overlooking its grand variety of greenery.
+The White Mountains encompasses huge swaths of highlands that comprise of rushing rivers, steep hiking trails, and lengthy wooden walkways overlooking its grand variety of greenery.
 Sights like the Mount Washington Resort and the Flume can only leave you in awe, while both the Cog Railway and the Kancamagus Highway can provide you with pleasant sceneries.